+We conducted an additional, ecologically motivated simulation study using the virtual species framework \citep{leroy2016virtualspecies}, which generates spatially explicit species occurrence patterns from 18 environmental predictor variables.
+We used the implementation and data structure provided by \citet{mila.et.al.2023}, which has been proposed as a benchmark for evaluating spatial CV strategies, but added preferential sampling as an additional scenario not considered in \citet{mila.et.al.2023}.
+Preferential sampling was applied with respect to one randomly selected predictor; RF and linear regression were used as models.
+Details are given in Sect.
+S4 in the Supplement.

-\subsection{Case study: Air quality mapping}
+\subsection{Case study: air quality mapping}

-To illustrate the practical implications of deployment-oriented validation, we consider a spatial prediction problem with strongly non-uniform sampling.
-The objective is to assess how different CV estimators characterize predictive performance across a deployment region, and how different task generators approximate the deployment task distribution under realistic sampling configurations.
+To illustrate implications of deployment-oriented validation, we consider a spatial prediction problem with non-uniform sampling.
+The objective is to assess how different CV estimators characterize predictive performance across a deployment region and how task generators approximate the deployment-task distribution.

-We analyze annual mean nitrogen dioxide (NO$_2$) concentrations across Germany for the year 2018 \cite{uba_stations_2018,uba_no2_2020} using spatial predictors representing emission sources and environmental conditions.
-This type of analysis is commonly referred to as land-use regression and has been widely applied for large-scale air pollution mapping \cite{vizcaino2018lur,hoek2008lur}.
-Resulting prediction surfaces are routinely used by environmental agencies for regulatory reporting and public information services \cite{kessinger2020airqualityapp,who_no2_2021}.
-Monitoring networks are typically denser in urban areas and therefore biased relative to the full prediction domain \cite{Shaddick2024}.
+We analyze annual mean NO$_2$ concentrations across Germany for 2018 \citep{uba_stations_2018,uba_no2_2020} using predictors representing emission sources and environmental conditions.
+Such models, commonly referred to as land-use regression, are widely used for large-scale air pollution mapping \citep{vizcaino2018lur,hoek2008lur}.
+Resulting prediction surfaces are routinely used by environmental agencies for regulatory reporting and public information \citep{kessinger2020airqualityapp,who_no2_2021}.
+Monitoring networks are typically denser in urban areas and thus biased relative to the full domain \citep{Shaddick2024}.